Home > Kidnapping and Abduction > Cincinnati Abduction Lawyer

 In addition to extensive prison time and hefty fines, an abduction conviction will undoubtedly have a profound negative impact on other areas of your life as well.
 You may face difficulty keeping or finding a job, furthering your education, obtaining loans, difficulty financially, maintaining professional licensures and keeping custody of your children.

 Every day in Ohio, there are many individuals who are charged with abduction.
-If you are facing abduction charges, it is imperative that you immediately contact the Cincinnati Criminal Defense Attorneys.
+If you are facing abduction charges, it is imperative that you immediately contact the Cincinnati abduction lawyers.
 An abduction charge can be a frightening and overwhelming experience, and you do not have to go through it alone.
-Although every case is different, it is crucial that you obtain an experienced, knowledgeable and compassionate attorney as soon as possible who will fight vigorously for your legal rights and best interest.
-The sooner you speak with attorney, the better your options will be regarding your sentence.
-The Cincinnati Criminal Defense team has successfully defended hundreds of individuals charged with abduction.
-Their knowledge, experience and compassion for your case will help you receive the justice you deserve.
+Although every case is different, it is crucial that you obtain an experienced, knowledgeable, and compassionate attorney as soon as possible who will fight vigorously for your legal rights and best interest.
+The sooner you speak with an attorney the better your options will be regarding your sentence.
+The Cincinnati abduction lawyers have successfully defended hundreds of individuals charged with abduction.
+Their knowledge, experience, and compassion for your case will help you receive the justice you deserve.